junxit/us-congress-bills-111/bill.md

   - **(1)** *Establishment* Not later than 60 days after the date of enactment of this Act, the Administrator shall convene a multidisciplinary expert panel comprised of, at a minimum, air carrier representatives, training facility representatives, instructional design experts, aircraft manufacturers, safety organization representatives, and labor union representatives.
   - **(2)** *Assessment and recommendations* The panel shall assess and make recommendations concerning—
     - **(A)** the best methods and optimal time needed for flight crewmembers of part 121 air carriers and flight crewmembers of part 135 air carriers to master aircraft systems, maneuvers, procedures, take offs and landings, and crew coordination;
-    - **(B)** the optimal length of time between training events for such crewmembers, including recurrent training events; and
+    - **(B)** the optimal length of time between training events for such crewmembers, including recurrent training events;
-    - **(C)** the best methods to reliably evaluate mastery by such crewmembers of aircraft systems, maneuvers, procedures, take offs and landings, and crew coordination.
+    - **(C)** the best methods to reliably evaluate mastery by such crewmembers of aircraft systems, maneuvers, procedures, take offs and landings, and crew coordination; and
+    - **(D)** the best methods to allow specific academic training courses to be credited pursuant to section 11(d) toward the total flight hours required to receive an airline transport pilot certificate.
   - **(3)** *Report* Not later than one year after the date of enactment of this Act, the Administrator shall submit to the Committee on Transportation and Infrastructure of the House of Representatives, the Committee on Commerce, Science, and Transportation of the Senate, and the National Transportation Safety Board a report based on the findings of the panel.

 ## § 8.
 Aviation safety inspectors and operational research analysts